-When a farmer sells produce wholesale, or even to restaurants, there is a level in which the farmer is handing off the power and relationship to the end consumer.
-If the wholesale account goes away, or if the restaurant industry goes away, you may put yourself at risk to go away along with it.
+When a farmer sells produce wholesale, or even to restaurants, there is a level in which the farmer hands off the power and relationship to the end consumer.
+If the wholesale account goes away or the restaurant industry goes out, you may put yourself at risk to go away along with it.

-Just as when someone chooses to work for someone else, instead of their own business, they put their future into the hands of someone else, be it their boss, or their boss’s boss, and so on.
+Just as when someone chooses to work for someone else, instead of their own business, they put their future into someone else’s hands, be it their boss, or their boss’s boss, and so on.

-5 years ago when confined to an office climbing the ladder of corporate finance, I knew that if I was going to leave my job to start a business, I needed to be in control – full control.
+5 years ago, when confined to an office climbing the ladder of corporate finance, I knew that if I was going to leave my job to start a business, I needed to be in control – full control.
 I didn’t want the vulnerability of putting my success or failure in the hands of anyone else.
-For someone that was wanting to be part of creating resilience in our broken food system, I knew my business needed resiliency first.
+For someone who wanted to be part of creating resilience in our broken food system, I knew my business needed resiliency first.

-Resiliency to me meant going direct to the end consumer.
+Resiliency, to me, meant going directly to the end consumer.
 It means you can build, keep & maintain a relationship that can translate into an antifragile business that can last for years to come.

 Reaching the Masses

 It’s also a nearly infinite market.
-Instead of just a few wholesale accounts, or a handful of restaurants that carry ‘industry risk’, we can look at the entire market of people and look to see how we can serve a much larger and diverse client base.
+Instead of just a few wholesale accounts, or a handful of restaurants that carry ‘industry risk,’ we can look at the entire market of people and see how we can serve a much larger and diverse client base.

 Meeting People Where They Want to Be Met

-People just aren’t buying ingredients to prepare a complex meal like they used to.
+People just aren’t buying ingredients to prepare an elaborate meal like they used to.
 Grocery shopping is becoming automated in that it is picked for them, ahead of time, waiting for them.
-The grocery store benefits from all the branding done by the individual products sold at the store, and leverages a sales mechanism that meets the needs and desires of the modern consumer.
+The grocery store benefits from all the branding done by the individual products sold at the store and leverages a sales mechanism that meets the modern consumer’s needs and desires.

 For us in these times, delivery & pickup points were already becoming the norm, it’s just now been accelerated by a number of years in how integral part of life it has become.

-This means online storefronts are a must in order to take orders online.
-The good news about this is that instead of having a 4-6 hour window that people would have been able to purchase from you at a farmers market, they can now purchase from you 24/7, while you sleep, from your online store.
+This change means online storefronts are a must to take orders online.
+The good news about this is that instead of having a 4-6 hour window that people would have been able to purchase from you at a farmers market, they can now buy from you 24/7 while you sleep, from your online store.